 Have more than 5 days in the Algarve?

 If you have more than 5 days in the Algarve, you’re in luck!
 You could easily spend more than one week in the Algarve since there are plenty of exciting things left to do.

 For instance, you could extend your Algarve road trip by spending another day in Lagos and Carvoeiro.
 This way you’ll have more time to explore these cute towns and properly relax on the dreamy beaches around them.
 Near Carvoeiro, you could hike the Trail of the Headlands, which is another scenic coastal walk.
-In Lagos, you could take a dolphin-watching tour to see the beautiful bottlenose dolphins and common dolphins in their natural habitat.
+In Lagos, you could take a dolphin-watching tour to see bottlenose dolphins and common dolphins in their natural habitat.

 Another activity you could add to your Algarve itinerary is visiting the Ria Formosa Natural Park just outside Faro.
 The park consists of coastal wetlands and salt marshes home to countless bird species, including flamingoes.

 If you want to experience the infamous nightlife scene of the Algarve and see the bigger resort towns, spend some days in Albufeira or Portimão.